VU-CSP/improc_assignment-jonekate/README.md

 You will do a first-pass assessment of the segmentation output by analyzing the size of the particles using Python...

 Open the [SizeAnalysis.ipynb](SizeAnalysis.ipynb) file and follow instructions in that file (you will be plotting a histogram of the sizes of the segmented objects and describing the output).
+The file "QBio_image_analysis_assignment" contains the code for this part of the assignment.